 Despite these protections, some debt collectors continue to use unsavory practices hoping that you are not aware of your rights.
 If you believe that a creditor is harassing you, it is time for you to reach out to a lawyer who can protect you.
 At the Law Office of Paul Mankin, we represent consumers just like you who have been harassed by debt collectors.

 Who Is Considered a Debt Collector?

 The FDCPA defines a debt collector as anyone in the business of collecting debts on behalf of a creditor.
 Although the FDCPA regulates activities of debt collectors, the FDCPA does not regulate actions taken by the original creditor.

 What Types of Debt Are Covered by the FDCPA?

 The FDCPA regulates creditors who are collecting on personal debts, such as credit cards, auto loans, mortgages, medical bills, and student loans.
 The FDCPA does NOT regulate creditors who are collecting on business debts.

 Use the FDCPA and RFDCPA to fight back against abusive corporations.
-Here are some common violations of debt collectors commit in San Diego and throughout California:
+Here are some common FDCPA violations that debt collectors commit.

 Has a debt collector or creditor threatened you with hurting your credit if you did not pay?